- Open Access

 Electronic supplementary material

-Additional file 2: A comparison of flaA and mdh gene trees.
+Additional file 2: flaA and mdh gene trees.
 Neighbour-joining trees of flaA (left) and mdh (right) gene sequences were constructed based on Kimura-2-parameter (K2P) distances using the MEGA software.
 Bootstrap values over 50% from 1000 resamplings are shown for each node.
 The scale bar at the bottom of each tree represents the K2P genetic distance.
 (PPT 50 KB)

 About this article